 Much of our work has direct application to breeding more resilient plants.
 Therefore, several of our projects are in close collaborations with the Dutch plant breeding industry.

-The Plant Physiology team consists of Michel Haring (chairholder), Robert Schuurink (Associate professor), Petra Bleeker (Assistant professor), Silke Allmann (Assistant professor) and Pulu Sun (Lab manager and Research technician)
+The Plant Physiology team consists of Michel Haring (chairholder), Robert Schuurink (Professor), Petra Bleeker (Assistant professor), Silke Allmann (Assistant professor) and Juliette Silven (Lab manager and Research technician)